YonathanGuez/ocp-acm-cluster-provisioner/README.md

 # ACM Multi-Cluster Deployment Automation

 Automated deployment of OpenShift clusters on AWS using Red Hat Advanced Cluster Management (ACM).
 This project provides scripts and configuration templates to streamline the provisioning and management of multiple clusters with different network configurations.

+This is for people using Red Hat Demo Platform with the service:
+Advanced Cluster Management for Kubernetes Demo

+The Red Hat Demo Platform will provide you:

+- URL link User and Password to openshift ACM
+- AWS ID,KEY and BASE_DOMAIN

 ## Table of Contents